SrOlalau/pfsense_backup_cloud/README.md

 5. **Clean Up**:
     - Removes temporary files used for storing cookies and CSRF tokens.

-6. **Upload to OneDrive**:
+6. **Upload to Destination**:
-    - Uses `rclone` to copy the backup file to OneDrive.
+    - Uses `rclone` to copy the backup file to the specified destination.
+This can be any supported cloud service or local storage.

 7. **Notification**:
     - Sends a notification if the `rclone` operation fails.

 ## Notifications

-The script includes a notification function that can send alerts if the `rclone` operation fails.
-This function checks for a specific notification script located at `/usr/local/emhttp/webGui/scripts/notify`.
+The script is designed to be executed on Unraid and uses the notification system configured on your Unraid server.
+This could include notifications via Telegram, email, or other services.
+The script checks for a specific notification script located at `/usr/local/emhttp/webGui/scripts/notify`.

 ## License